akuklev/akuklev/synthetic-types.md

 § Defining primitive types declaratively: Variant Types with bundled operations
 -------------------------------------------------------------------------------

-Primitive data types such as `int32` and `float64` are internally just finite-length bit sequences and thus can be modelled by variant types.
+On the hardware level, computers support basic logical and arithmetic operations on a number of types, such as `boolean`, `int32` of 32 bit integers, `float64` of 64-bit floating point approximations of real numbers.
+Such types are provided as inbuilt data types in most programming languages, and called primitive numeric data types.
+Internally, values of those types are just finite-length bit sequences and thus can be modelled by variant types.
 In order for operations on such models to be able to interact with native implementations, one needs to introduce reducible constructors.

 In the examples above, distinct constructors always referred to distinct values.
 Variant data types can be extended to contain constructors that refer to values that are readily expressible by other constructors.
 Such constructors are called _reducible_.